vuthanhtung2412/archeometal/docs/docs_classes/database.md

 # Database
-Utility static class to interact with the Database
+Utility static class to interact with the Database.
+Theses methods are called in other scripts to read and write from/into the database.
 ## open_database
 Open the Database
 ```c#